The Most Common Criminal Offence in Canada

 You might make a reasonable guess that the most common criminal offence in Canada relates to theft or assault.
 But actually, the #1 offence in Canada is caused when someone gets behind the wheel under the influence of alcohol or drugs.
 Regrettably, this occurs more frequently than we realize.

-Driving under the influence (DUI) is known by many names, including Driving While Impaired (DWI) and driving “over 80,” which means having over 80 mg of alcohol per 100 milliliters (ml) of blood.
+Driving under the influence (DUI) is known by many names, including Driving While Impaired (DWI) and driving “over 80,” which means having over 80 mg of alcohol per 100 millilitres (ml) of blood.
 The charge occurs so often that some offenders who committed DUI during their lifetime may be surprised to learn they have a permanent criminal record.

 DUI is a serious criminal offence which not only leads to considerable penalties and higher insurance premiums but may also impede the chances of employment, travel, volunteer work, and social interactions.
 Let’s see how it became so serious, why the “over 80” rule should be taken seriously, and how getting a Pardon for DUI in Canada can mitigate the individual consequences.